BrickSchema/docs/metadata/external-representations.md

 ## Discovering External Representations

-The `brick:externalRepresentation` relationships can be used to find external representations.
+The `ref:hasExternalReference` relationships can be used to find external representations.
-`brick:externalRepresentation` is a superproperty of `brick:BACnetRepresentation` and `brick:timeseries`, and is inferred automatically through the application of a reasoner.
+Those external references should be annotated with what kind of external reference they are.

 Consider the following example: